okhosting/awesome-open-data/README.md

 # Awesome Open Data
-List of free and open datasets for machine learning, arranged by topic.
+List of free and open datasets for machine learning or data research, arranged by topic.
 Lots of entries taken from https://github.com/awesomedata/awesome-public-datasets.

 ### Agriculture